 4. Find Your USP

 As mentioned before, there are thousands of new products being launched every day.
 Hence you need to identify what will set your product or service apart among a sea of similar options.
+This is especially important when you’re selling digital products as it is a highly competitive industry.

 Finding your Unique Selling Proposition (USP) is key to making this happen.
 A USP is the feature or features that set your product apart from the competition.
 It is the competitive edge of your product, one that can influence a buyer’s decision.